Here is our transcription of Cody’s great video titled Cody’s Methane Generator Part 1: Putting it Together, and embedded for you to watch, above.

 Hi, everyone welcome back to Cody’s Lab.
 Today I’m going to be building a methane digester.
 I’m going to be starting with this here, which I built for one semester of college a few years ago to digest food waste and it was working as you can see.

 It’s a little digestor thing here, But somebody eventually ended up stuffing it with leaves and that shut it right down.
 Yeah.
-I ended up getting it and here it is.
+I ended up getting it going again and here it is.

 Cody Will Be Improving the Design of his Methane Generator

 And I’m going to be improving the design.
 I was heating it with some wire.
 This is a nichrome wire.
 I just wrapped some nichrome wire around it like that.

 And I actually was running 120V AC through there.
 Yeah, that’s obviously going to need to be fixed And also, as you can tell, it is now very cold, It’s the middle of winter.
 Of course, it’s always the middle of winter when I decide I want to work on something like this, So I’m going to have to insulate it rather well and possibly even put it inside the garage.

 The Garage Setup for his Gobar Gas Generator